Keeping a chinchilla in your bedroom makes a lot of sense.

 Keeping A Chinchilla in Your Bedroom

 The answer I provided at the beginning of this post is 100% true.
 You can safely keep a chinchilla in your bedroom.

 That doesn’t mean it’s a good idea.
 In fact, it’s a terrible idea.

 Trust me.
 Been there and tried that.
 Not a good idea, to say the least.

 Chinchillas sleep most of the day and are most active at dusk and dawn.
 Even if you’re thinking you like to get up early, this doesn’t mean they are only active at these time.
 Just most active.

 Chinchilla Cage Sizing Is Always More Important

 Outside of losing sleep, you have other factors that impact where you are going to keep your chinchilla.
 First and foremost, space means everything to a chinchilla.

 This means ensuring that you have a big cage.
-Cages need to meet requirements, and ideally, they will be multiple levels.
+Cages need to meet requirements, and ideally, they will have multiple levels.

 So why does this impact your chinchilla being housed in your bedroom?

 Well, that depends on where you live.
 When you factor in the height of the cage standing on wheels, a bedroom may not be the most ideal resting place for your chinchilla.

-I don’t know about you, but I wouldn’t want a chinchilla cage in my bedroom spanning all the way to the ceiling or close to it, let alone taking up other living space in the main room I use daily.
+I don’t know about you, but I wouldn’t want a chinchilla cage in my bedroom spanning all the way to the ceiling, or close to it, let alone taking up other living space in the main room I use daily.

-Always ensure that your chinchilla has the space they need to climb and move freely.
+Always ensure that your chinchilla has the space it needs to climb and move freely.
 This comes before other priorities.

+Trust me.
 Chinchillas do just fine living alone or in their own space.

 You certainly don’t need to sleep in the same room as your chinchilla.
+That’s for sure.